The Bots Master: Broadcast UK history

-Lazer Time
+Lazer time

-In addition to the credits, every episode of the show had a short segment in 3D.
+In addition to the credits, every episode of the show had a short segment in 2.5D.
 Using a method called the Pulfrich effect, the segment was acceptable for viewers with or without the special glasses packaged with action figures based on the series.
-To inform viewers to wear their glasses, a character - usually Zulander - would shout, "Lazer Time, boyzz!" followed by an image of the 3-D glasses on the screen.
-Once the 3-D sequence was over, ZZ would call "Game Over!" and an image of the 3-D glasses appear once more on the screen, this time with a no symbol superimposed over it.
+To inform viewers to wear their glasses, a character – usually Zulander – would shout, "Lazer time, boyzz!" followed by an image of the 3-D glasses on the screen.
+Once the 2.5D sequence was over, ZZ would call "Game Over!" and an image of the 3-D glasses appear once more on the screen, this time with a no symbol superimposed over it.
 For the Bots Master series the effect was produced by Nuoptix 3-D.

 Merchandise

 In conjunction with the series, a short-lived toyline was produced under license by C&D. The line included action figures of Ziv Zulander, Doctor Hiss, and Jungle Fiver before being discontinued.